k2datascience/ds-foundations/README.md

 1. Create a local Git repository called "foundations"
 2. Complete assignments and projects
 3. Commit changes to the local repository and push them to an online GitHub repository
-4. Send us your GitHub username, a TA will check your work routinely and give feedback when necessary
+4. A TA will check your work weekly and give feedback when necessary

 ---